 To keep up with the campaign, please sign up to our newsletter.

 Keep Swindon Tidy

-Scientists confirm the safety of reuse and the dangers of plastic packaging re virus transmission and disease.
-Plastic pollution has greatly increased.
+Scientists around the world collaborate to urge governments to use reusable PPE.
 Globally we have been using 129 billion masks and 65 billion gloves per month since the start of the pandemic.
-These important issues and more are addressed in the Summer of Refills campaign. and in the COVID-19 section of the library.
+This vital info is addressed in the Summer of Refills campaign. and in the COVID-19 section of the library.

 The award winning Refill campaign has expanded beyond just bottled water.
 Download the new app and further reduce that plastic!